-“The lived experience of fear during life-changing events, and the implications to subjective well-being”.
+“The feeling of fear during life changes, and the implications to subjective well-being”.

 believe-IN conducted, at Glasgow Caledonian University, the first known research study on the lived experience of fear during life-changing events.
 The goal of this study was to describe for the first time, the subjective experience of fear, during life-changing events, in adulthood.

 Adult development entails unavoidable stress-inducing Life Changes and Transitions, which challenges an individual’s functioning, health, sense of self-worth and well-being.
 Life Changes are studied as a type of stressor, yet it is not known what contributes as a risk factor predisposing the individual to develop psychological declines.
 This research argues it is the experience of "feeling of fear" that it is capable of bringing light to the matter.

 Stress is recognizably a significant experience in Changes and Transitions.
 Life Changes not only bring life changes or endings of psychosocial structures, but they might also lead the individual to Transition.
 When it does, the process of disengagement from the old self to build a new identity makes these periods potentially traumatic, of significant instability, stress and anxiety inducing and the danger of psychological declines.

 Findings confirm the ‘feeling fear’ to have personal significance, behavioural and physiological responses.
 Chiefly, the feeling of fear is the precursor of stress and anxiety.
 Moreover, in a nutshell, it has been observed that the mind, time (it “can reach years”), identity change, personal growth, other emotions interaction, other people´s influence and decreased well-being are all relevant components of the experience during Life Changes.

 The Mind (“Mind” is the “Commander” of the experience).

 Behavioural and Physiological Aspects